Assisted Living

 Each state has different eligibility requirements, so check with your local Medicaid office to see if you qualify.
 Check out our resources page.

 Many assisted living facilities provide varying degrees of senior care.
 For example, a skilled nursing facility or nursing home offers assisted living in a clinical setting with nursing care staff overseen by a doctor.
-Nursing homes and such do not provide a home-like environment found in seniors living in a community that offers assisted living.
+Nursing homes and such do not provide a home-like environment like the one found in seniors living in a community that offers assisted living.

-imageVisit the Purple Door list of state Medicaid programs to learn more about Medicaid in your area
+Visit the Purple Door list of state Medicaid programs to learn more about Medicaid in your area

 Veterans’ Benefits